Phylum: Magnoliophyta - Class: Equisetopsida - Order: Asterales - Family: Asteraceae

 The genus name Taraxacum is thought to come from the Arabic word for a bitter herb.
 Plants were given the specific epithet officinale when they had a 'official' use in medicine/pharmacoligy.
 The common name Dandelion refers to the shape of the flower rays, like a lion's teeth: 'dents de lion' in French.

 There are many myths and mysteries about dandelions, including the belief that picking them will cause incontinence.
 The leaves are sometimes used as a salad vegetable and the flowers are used in making dandelion wine.

 There are a great many sub-species of dandelions, and many other plants are mistakenly given this name.
 From a distance, people sometimes mistake the many species of hawkbits for dandelions.
 True dandelions have hollow stems and, when picked, bleed a milky liquid.

-The flowers shown on this page were photographed in West Wales in April.
+The flowers shown on this page were photographed in West Wales between April and June.

 Please Help Us: If you have found this information interesting and useful, please consider helping to keep First Nature online by making a small donation towards the web hosting and internet costs.

 Any donations over and above the essential running costs will help support the conservation work of Plantlife, the Rivers Trust and charitable botanic gardens - as do author royalties and publisher proceeds from books by Pat and Sue.